 In most instances, Fair Trading will attempt to resolve the complaint by having the contractor return, provided they are appropriately licensed to do the work.
 Generally, while a contractor is willing and appropriately qualified to carry out the work, Fair Trading will encourage resolution by way of the contractor fixing the work.

-The home owner may lodge a building claim with the Tribunal if dissatisfied with the outcome of the dispute resolution process.
+The homeowner may lodge a building claim with the Tribunal if dissatisfied with the outcome of the dispute resolution process.
 If a Rectification Order is issued and the homeowner lodges a building claim before the date of expiry of the Order, the Order automatically terminates.
-The contractor may lodge a building claim with the Tribunal if they are seeking payment of unpaid moneys from the homeowner.
+The contractor may lodge a building claim with the Tribunal if they are seeking payment of unpaid money from the homeowner.
 The contractor cannot appeal the Rectification Order.

 Insurance under the Home Building Compensation Fund is mandatory for residential building work for contracts over a certain value.

-From 1 February 2012, insurance under the Home Building Compensation Fund is required to be obtained for work over $20,000 or, if the contract price is not known, the reasonable market cost of the labour and materials involved is over $20,000.
-Prior to 1 February 2012, the threshold was $12,000.
+Insurance under the Home Building Compensation Fund is required to be obtained for work over $20,000 or, if the contract price is not known, the reasonable market cost of the labour and materials involved is over $20,000.

 Insurance under the Home Building Compensation Fund allows consumers to make a claim for a loss (eg. financial loss or damage) caused by the contractor’s defective or incomplete work in the event of the contractor’s insolvency, death or disappearance.

-Insurance under the Home Building Compensation Fund policies issued from 19 May 2009 onwards enable home owners to be able to make a claim under the policy where the licence of a contractor they are using is suspended because the contractor failed to comply with a money (compensation) order in favour of the home owner made by a Court or the NSW Civil and Administrative Tribunal (NCAT).
+Insurance under the Home Building Compensation Fund policies enable homeowners to be able to make a claim under the policy where the licence of a contractor they are using is suspended because the contractor failed to comply with a money (compensation) order in favour of the homeowner made by a Court or the NSW Civil and Administrative Tribunal (NCAT).

 If Fair Trading detects that the residential building law has been broken, it will evaluate the breach and determine whether disciplinary action is required.
 Please keep in mind that this action has no bearing on the resolution of a dispute.

-Some types of building complaints will be referred by Fair Trading to the Tribunal without Fair Trading intervention.
+Some types of building complaints will be referred by Fair Trading to the Tribunal without our intervention.
 These include any complaints relating to:

 For all other residential building complaints, the Tribunal will require the parties to participate in the dispute resolution before accepting a claim.
 The Tribunal member hearing the claim will be provided with the report of the Building Inspector where a site visit has occurred.